 whether the synthetic phonics approach was superior to the

-analytic phonics approach, citing the NRP and Torgerson et al
+analytic phonics approach, citing, yet again, the NRP and Torgerson et al

 Prof. Rhona Johnston

 responded to the Castles et al paper with the following